 Paper tape is more eco-friendly, just as strong, and comes in many shapes, sizes and designs.

 It is the perfect accompaniment to a plastic-free life and will adorn any gift with a quality that says, I care. ♥

 92. Seal Gifts Without Tape

 Not all gifts need to be sealed with tape.

-You can adopt to wrap your gift in cloth and tie it in a knot, use twine or thin wire to hold everything together, or simply try or gift wrapping the Furoshiki way.
+You can adapt to wrap your gift in cloth and tie it in a knot, use twine or thin wire to hold everything together, or simply try gift wrapping the Furoshiki way.

 93. Request Plastic Free Gifts

 Gifts can be given at any time and even from people you hardly know.

 Think of all those gift pots you have been asked to donate to over the years.